-During the second quarter of 2015, the Company identified and recorded certain adjustments to the allocations of the purchase price for certain 2014 acquisitions.
+During 2015, the Company identified and recorded certain adjustments to the allocations of the purchase price for certain 2014 acquisitions.
 These adjustments were the result of the Company assessing additional information related to assets acquired and liabilities assumed during the one-year measurement period following each acquisition.
-As of June 30, 2015, the allocations of the purchase price for all of the Company's 2014 acquisitions have not been finalized and the one-year measurement period for each acquisition has not ended.
-Further adjustments may be necessary as a result of the Company's assessment of additional information related to the fair values of assets acquired and liabilities assumed.
+As of September 30, 2015, the allocations of the purchase price for all of the Company's 2014 acquisitions, except ECLI, have not been finalized and the one-year measurement period for all of the acquisitions has not ended.
+Further adjustments to the open acquisitions for 2014 may be necessary as a result of the Company's assessment of additional information related to the fair values of assets acquired and liabilities assumed.
 The following table presents the current allocation of the purchase price of the assets acquired and liabilities assumed in all of the Company's acquisitions in 2014:

 2014 Acquisitions

 Current assets \$ 12,413

 Property, plant & equipment 4,158

 Intangibles

 Customer lists and rights to sell 30,924

 Trademarks and patents 12,606

 Other intangibles 1,127

 Goodwill 21,546

 Other long-term assets 198

 Total assets purchased 82,972

 Current liabilities (4,562)

 Long-term liabilities (4,374)

 Total liabilities assumed (8,936)

 Cash paid for acquisitions \$ 74,036

-Total liabilities assumed \$ (8,93